 - Resolve Remove PCL bug where the first character of a line could be removed incorrectly.

 - Added internal ticket id to naming variables

-- Resolved export issue in certain instanced with overlays
+- Resolved an export issue in certain instances with overlays

 - Improved underline support in Text Markup to PDF transforms